 The stakes are too high not to organize and say "no" when faced with the possibility of an industrial-scale animal confinement moving in nearby.
 The national and international hog confinement industry makes a lot of big promises to rural communities.
 But its promises are empty and its effects on land, water, air, health, and quality-of-life are dire.

 This is a prime example of how critical it is to stand up, ask questions, and push for answers.
 After all, those answers could determine your community's future.

+LSP Member-Farmers Travel to DC to Talk Trade, Farm Crisis

+causing the farm crisis, and in fact could

+worsen the situation, said the members of

+the farmer-delegation.
+For example, it does

+country of origin labeling (COOL) for meat

+worsen the healthcare crisis in rural America

+astating for farmers and rural communities

+that are already struggling with low markets

+"The trade war and tariffs have been dev-

+not include a provision that would require

+and other farm products.
+Also, it could

+by locking in patents for drugs.

-LSP Member-Farmers Travel to DC to Talk Trade, Farm Crisis Proposed NAFTA Replacement Benefits Corporate Ag at the Expense of Family Farmers arm country is in the midst of an economic crisis and a proposed trade deal poses the risk of making things even worse.
+Proposed NAFTA Replacement Benefits Corporate Ag at the Expense of Family Farmers arm country is in the midst of an economic crisis and a proposed trade deal poses the risk of making things even worse.
 That was one of the key messages Minnesota farmers took to Washington, D.C., in October during meetings with policymakers, including staffers with the U.S. House Agriculture Committee.

-"I really think we need to turn this crisis around and turn it around quickly," says James Kanne, a Renville County dairy farmer and Land Stewardship Project member.
-"Otherwise, we will lose the backbone of rural America-our family farmers."
-Kanne, along with Alan Perish, joined other farmers from Iowa, Missouri, and South Dakota in Washington as part of a Campaign for Family Farms and the Environment fly-in.
-LSP is a member organization of the Campaign.
-One focus of the discussions they had with Congressional staffers was the trade initiative that is being proposed in Congress as a replacement for the North American Free Trade Agreement (NAFTA).
-Called the United States-Mexico-Canada Agreement, or USMCA, this proposal does not address the core issues causing the farm crisis, and in fact could worsen the situation, said the members of the farmer-delegation.
-For example, it does not include a provision that would require country of origin labeling (COOL) for meat and other farm products.
-Also, it could worsen the healthcare crisis in rural America by locking in patents for drugs.
+"I really think we need to turn this crisis around and turn it around quickly," says James Kanne, a Renville County dairy farmfamily farmers."

+South Dakota in

+One focus of the

+Free Trade Agree-

+Called the United

+Canada Agreement, or USMCA, this

+proposal does not ad-

+dress the core issues

+ment (NAFTA).

+States-Mexico-

-"The trade war and tariffs have been devastating for farmers and rural communities that are already struggling with low markets and bad weather," says Perish, a retired farmer from Todd County who serves on LSP's state policy committee.
+and bad weather," says Perish, a retired farmer from Todd County who serves on LSP's state policy committee.
 "Policymakers need to get that message loud and clear."

 Kanne, Perish, and the other farmers also called for policies that would control the increased power large agribusiness firms have over markets and agriculture policy (see chart).
 The meat, grain, and seed sectors of agriculture are controlled by a handful of firms, creating an anti-competitive situation that is putting farmers out of business at record levels.
 This comes at a time when U.S. Secretary of Agriculture Sonny Perdue has made it clear that the Trump Administration supports a business-asusual approach that prioritizes increased control of the food and farm system by a handful of firms (see page 13).

 "This attitude that the elimination of the independent family farmer is inevitable is both wrong and harmful," says Kanne.
 "Our public officials, including Congress, can play a key role in supporting a farming system that's good for the land, our communities, and our economy.
 They can start by not rubber-stamping a trade agreement that was basically drafted in the boardrooms of corporate America."